-As an employer delivering critical services to communities across NSW and parts of southern Queensland, our response to the current coronavirus (COVID-19) crisis is focussing on:
+As an employer delivering critical services to communities across NSW and parts of southern Queensland, our response to the current coronavirus (COVID-19) crisis is focusing on:

 - protecting the health and wellbeing of our employees, the community, our contractors and suppliers and their families